Contact Us

 Governance

 The Group believes that sustainability is an important corporate activity.
-Therefore, MJCG has established the governance structure to achieve medium to long-term improvements in corporate value.
+Therefore, MJC Group has established the governance structure to achieve medium to long-term improvements in corporate value.

 For more information, see Sustainability Initiatives, Sustainability Promotion Structure.